 Rick Riordan surely knows where to play what.
-Eight years ago, I loved his writing and finished the Percy Jackson and the Olympians series in order in a heartbeat.
+Eight years ago, I loved his writing and finished the Percy Jackson and the Olympians books in order in a heartbeat.
 Eight years later, I still love his pieces.
 In a nutshell – the series is timeless, just like every other Rick Riordan novel.

 I’m a Rick Riordan fangirl.
 Can you tell already?

 Unfortunately, my heavily opinionated takes will be toned down in this review because I cannot remember a single thing (except the disastrous live-action remake) that I despised.